projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

 ## Use Volumes Appropriately

-The `VOLUME` instruction and the `-v` option tell docker to store files in a directory on the host instead in the container's file system.
+The `VOLUME` instruction and the `-v` option to `docker run` tell docker to store files in a directory on the host instead of in the container's file system.
 Volumes give you a couple of key benefits:

 * Volumes can be shared between containers using `--volumes-from`
 * Changes to large files are faster